 There are two main types of inspections:

 · Routine Inspection is a visual inspection to verify and rate levee system operations and maintenance.
 It is typically conducted each year for all levees in the Corps Levee Safety Program.
-The current ratings and inspection dates are available via the NLD website.

 · Periodic Inspection is a comprehensive inspection conducted by a multidisciplinary team led by a professional engineer.
 USACE typically conducts this inspection every five years on the federally-authorized levees in the Levee Safety Program.
 Baltimore District conducted periodic inspections from 2009 to 2013 using district and contractor teams.